Spatial SQL app (Snowflake)

 To ensure the correctness, you can use one of the Spatial Predicates to filter out them.
 Use this query instead of the query in Step 2.

-SELECT lcs.id as lcs_id, lcs.geom as lcs_geom, lcs.name as lcs_name, rcs.id as rcs_id, rcs.geom as rcs_geom, rcs.name as rcs_name
+SELECT lcs.id AS lcs_id, lcs.geom AS lcs_geom, lcs.name AS lcs_name, rcs.id AS rcs_id, rcs.geom AS rcs_geom, rcs.name AS rcs_name

 FROM lcs, rcs